bean-mhm/Saffron/README.md

 0. Make sure you've properly read and understood everything above.

+1. Download Saffron's `.blend` file at the top of this page.

-1. Go to **File > Append**.
+2. In your own `.blend` file, go to **File > Append**.

 ![screenshot](./images/file-append.png)

-2. Find Saffron's `.blend` file and double click on it.
+3. Find Saffron's `.blend` file and double click on it.

 ![screenshot](./images/file-view-saffron.png)

-3. Double click on **Scene**.
+4. Double click on **Scene**.

 ![screenshot](./images/append-scene.png)

-4. Double click on **Saffron Compositor Nodes**.
+5. Double click on **Saffron Compositor Nodes**.

 ![screenshot](./images/append-scene-saffron.png)

-5. In the top right corner, change the current scene to **Saffron Compositor Nodes**.
+6. In the top right corner, change the current scene to **Saffron Compositor Nodes**.

 ![screenshot](./images/change-scene.png)

-6. Go to the **Compositing** tab / workspace and box-select Saffron's nodes, then hit Ctrl+C to copy them.
+7. Go to the **Compositing** tab / workspace and box-select Saffron's nodes, then hit Ctrl+C to copy them.

 ![screenshot](./images/compositing-tab.jpg)

-7. Change back the scene.
+8. Change back the scene.

 ![screenshot](./images/change-scene-back.png)

-8. Check "Use Nodes" if you haven't already.
+9. Check "Use Nodes" if you haven't already.

 ![screenshot](./images/use-nodes.png)

-9. Hit Ctrl+V to paste Saffron's nodes.
+10. Hit Ctrl+V to paste Saffron's nodes.

 ![screenshot](./images/paste-saffron.png)

-10. If you have fully read the [Color Management](#important-color-management) section, you should know what to do, but I'm repeating myself.
+11. If you have fully read the [Color Management](#important-color-management) section, you should know what to do, but I'm repeating myself.
 Set the view transform to Raw to disable Blender's color management.

 ![screenshot](./images/view-transform-raw.png)

-11. This will make your renders look broken.
+12. This will make your renders look broken.
 That's because, as explained in the [Color Management](#important-color-management) section, we need to add in a display transform.

 ![screenshot](./images/wrong-srgb.jpg)

-12. Once we add the proper view and display transforms, we get a clean image ready to be graded.
+13. Once we add the proper view and display transforms, we get a clean image ready to be graded.

 ![screenshot](./images/add-view-transform.jpg)

-13. From here, you're on your own.
+14. From here, you're on your own.
 Try all the different nodes Saffron provides.
 Make some pretty art!

 # Contribution